fgeneturner-SD/RedstoneOS/README.md

 Backup Important Data: Always back up any important data before performing disk cloning operations, as mistakes can lead to data loss.
 Using dd is a powerful method for cloning drives, but it requires caution and attention to detail to avoid potential pitfalls.

+# How to change password
+Open terminal and type passwd
 # How You Can Help:
 Let me know if you want more apps for this image through the Discussions Tab on GitHub